cdibbs/folproof/readme.md

  * This should install shell dependencies, like nomnom and path.

 ## Running
-There are currently two ways to run FOLProof:
+There are several ways to run FOLProof:

 1. From the shell
- * After installation, just type `folproof [your proof].fol`.
+ * After installation: type `folproof [your-proof].fol`, from anywhere.
+ * Without installation: type `node cli.js [your-proof].fol`, from within the folproof directory.
 2. From the web
  * Please look in the included index.html for an example of how to use FOLProof in a website.
  * You can test the included index.html [at the demo site](//cdibbs.github.io/folproof).

 ## Architecture Overview
-* foljs-parser.js - built automatically from foljs-parser.jison and foljs-parser.jisonlex
+* folproof-parser.js - built automatically from ./src/parser/folproof-parser.jison and folproof-parser.jisonlex
-* foljs-web.js - renders proof ASTs to HTML.
+* folproof-web.js - renders proof ASTs to HTML.
 Requires JQuery
-* verifier.js - verifies proofs from ASTs
+* folproof-verifier.js - verifies proofs from ASTs (built from /src/*.js)
 * cli.js - a short script to run verifier.js, from within a shell.
 * index.html - provides a test interface